gavinhsmith/Minecraft-Server-Interface/README.md

 *Note: as long as that .jar file for your java server takes the same console arguments as the offical minecraft java server software, it should work*.

-*Note 2: Currently, the only bedrock server software supported is PocketMine-MP.
-You must use that for a bedrock server.*
+*Note 2: Currently, the only bedrock server software supported is PocketMine-MP or The Offical Server Software.
+You must use thoes for a bedrock server.*
 ### Defining your server to MSI
 open the `servers.js`